cometbid-sfi/.github/profile/README.md

 5. We will work to ensure high quality of our Design, maintain high-level coding standards, adherence to local and international laws on data usage and distribution, code quality, testability, reusability, maintenance, and documentation.
 6. Members and Contributors will sign an MOU(Memorandum of Understanding), and Copyright agreement on usage of their work as all contributions is voluntary(unpaid).
 7. To provide legal protection to volunteers working on CSF projects, and to prevent the 'Cometbid' brand name from being used by other orgaizations with permission.
-8. To provide expert advice to African startups via Tech events, shows, trainings and Symposiums centeres mostly on how to:
+8. To provide expert advice to African startups via Tech events, shows, trainings and Conferences mostly on how to:
    i.
 Structure software devleopment team to achieve maximum efficiency and productivity.
    ii.
 Manage development team(s) and mitigate the risk of losing coding staffs in an ongoing project.
         Avoid the danger of poor planning, lack of upfront design and  Architecture, and absence of CI/CD pipelines and coding standards.
 More importantly, to incorporate tests in the Deployment pipeline.